 I did notice a small difference in flavor between the Espro and the Bodum, and I favored the Bodum slightly.
 I am guessing this is because of metal vs glass, and perhaps the Espro metal imparted something that changed the flavor, though I suspect the metal is probably coated to prevent this.
 I have yet to meet a metal coffee vessel that didn’t impart some additional flavor that I didn’t care for.

-The Espro is an ample performer, and comes in an 8 ounce size (about $80 on Amazon), and a 32 ounce size (about $120 on Amazon).
-While the price is a step-up, the Espro will appeal to those looking for not just a very good coffee press that delivers less coffee sediment in the cup, but also a beautiful, rugged work of art suitable to take on your next camping trip, or as the centerpiece of your breakfast table.
+The Espro is an ample performer and comes in an 18-ounce size and a 32-ounce size.
+While the price is a step up, the Espro will appeal to those looking for not just a very good coffee press that delivers less coffee sediment in the cup, but also a beautiful, rugged work of art suitable to take on your next camping trip, or as the centerpiece of your breakfast table.

 - Beautiful, rugged design